obsidiansystems/ledger-app-nervos/README.md

 - **Nix Package Manager**: Use `nix-env --version` to check whether you have Nix installed or to confirm an installation was successful.
 We recommend checking which [Nix Installation](https://nixos.org/nix/manual/#chap-installation) is right for you, but for most users the following will will work:
      - Linux Installation: `sh <(curl -L https://nixos.org/nix/install) --daemon`
      - Mac Installation: `sh <(curl -L https://nixos.org/nix/install) --daemon`

-These applications are built against Ledger Nano S firmware 1.6.0 and Ledger Nano X firmware 1.2.4-1.
-Please use [Ledger Live](https://www.ledger.com/ledger-live) to manage your Ledger device's firmware.

 ## Preparing Your Linux Machine for Ledger Device Communication